xzho2604/high_way_path_planing/README.md

 ![alt text](42miles.png)

 #### The car is able to drive at least 4.32 miles without incident..
-The car can go the best record of 30 miles withou any inccidents
+The car can go the best record of 42 miles withou any inccidents as indicated in the pic above.

 #### The car drives according to the speed limit.
 The car never exceed the speed limit during its drive